Red & Green Practice is a member of the new Waterside Primary Care Network. (PCN) What does this mean?

 greater collaborative working at a local level

-more time to focus on those patients with complex needs
+increasing the time needed to focus on those patients with complex needs

 recruitment and retention of staff – greater range of professionals shared between practices and new ways of working (including the use of digital technology by both GPs and patients)